-Rock star Corrie ten Boom, alive again!
+Rock star Corrie ten Boom is alive again?

-A must watch, it’s like hearing and seeing Corrie alive today, although that would make her 128 years old in 2020.
-The message of Corrie echoes and still holds today, as it was in the past.
+A must-watch, it’s like hearing and seeing Corrie alive today, although that would make her 128 years old in 2020.
+The message of Corrie echoes and still holds today as it was in the past.

 A short history of the ten Boom family

-Corrie ten Boom’s family were watchmakers in Holland.
-His father submitted to government authority and did not join the resistance, but did his part in saving Jews from death.
-They hid them by batch in a tiny secret room, and into a ‘safe house.’
+Corrie ten BoBoom’s family were watchmakers in Holland.
+His father submitted to government authority and did not join the resistance but did his part in saving Jews from death.
+They hid them by batch in a tiny secret room and into a ‘safe house.’

 Life at the Nazi camp was beyond terrible

-“Is prayer your steering wheel or your spare tire?”
+Is prayer your steering wheel or your spare tire?

 She would prefer to die than live in such horrible conditions.
-After all, she already lost her beloved sister and father.
+After all, she had already lost her beloved sister and father.
 She would rather be with the LORD in heaven.
 It was Jesus who sustained her.

-Her most important message
+Corrie Ten Boom’s most important message

-After the war, Corrie ten Boom was able to move-on and be joyful, not because she was free, but because she forgave her tormentors.
+After the war, Corrie ten Boom was able to move on and be joyful, not because she was free, but because she forgave her tormentors.
 “Forgiveness is an act of the will, and the will can function regardless of the temperature of the heart,” Corrie said.

-“In darkness God’s truth shines most clear”
+In the darkness, God’s truth shines most clear

 Before Betsy died, Corrie promised to tell everyone their most important message.
 Whether you’re having a family crisis, financial rut, health problems, or oppression, “No pit is so deep that He is not deeper still.